pkt-cash/pkt-docs/docs/units.md

 While these are the convensions adopted by all GUI wallets and explorers.
 Exchanges and merchants may choose to forbid transaction of amounts less than `1 PKT`, thus they need only implement #1 because they will never display an amount of less than `1 PKT`.

+## Fees

+PKT uses bitcoin-like computation for determining fees.
+Because the blockchain has a 1 minute block time, there is generally plenty of space for transactions in the blocks and the typical fee is the minimum: 1 atomic unit per byte of transaction size.

+The size of a transaction depends on the number of transaction inputs and outputs.
+The number of outputs is simply the number of addresses you are paying, plus one more to re-route change back to yourself.
+The number of inputs depends on where the coins you are sending have been sourced from.
+If you are mining PKT, then you may have many tiny transactions which you need to aggregate in order to make a payment.

+Currently, wallets do not create transactions with more than `1,460` inputs.
+This results in a transaction of just under `100,000` bytes and thus costing right around `100,000` atomic units or `93.13 μPKT`, that is micro-pkt or millionths of a PKT (for the largest possible transaction).

+A more typical transaction size would be around `1,000` bytes and thus cost `1,000` atomic units, or `931.32 nPKT` (billionths of 1 PKT).

+In almost every case, the fees will disappear when the transaction is rounded to display the 2 decimal places.
+It is possible, though vanishingly unlikely that your wallet could display `10.00 PKT` and after sending exactly `5 PKT` your wallet displays `4.99`.
+This would happen if the actual amount you had was `9.555555556 PKT`, rounded to `10.00` and after sending exactly `5 PKT`, the miniscule fee caused it to cross a rounding boundary and become `4.555555553`.

+If you wish to perform analytical accounting, it is recommended that you deal exclusively in atomic units, represented as a uint64, and only represent PKT for display purposes.